Mesophotic and Deep Benthic Communities

 MDBC and National Marine Sanctuary Foundation

-The Foundation is an integral partner in implementing MDBC restoration throughout the Gulf of Mexico, including in and around the Flower Garden Banks National Marine Sanctuary.
+The Foundation is an integral partner in implementing MDBC restoration throughout the Gulf, including in and around the Flower Garden Banks National Marine Sanctuary.
 The Foundation works with NOAA to provide:

-Education and Outreach: Foundation staff are instrumental in bringing people up close to the deep habitats of the Gulf of Mexico.
+Education and Outreach: Foundation staff are instrumental in bringing people up close to mesophotic and deep benthic habitats.
 Our team develops and implements education and outreach products including public-facing articles, engaging public venue exhibits and displays, online and in-person events, educational resources, and more.

 ROV and Technical Diving: We provide support for tools that power the restoration of these habitats, including remotely operated vehicles (ROVs) and technical diving.
 This support includes an upgrade to the ROV Mohawk, allowing for deeper operations, and supporting technical diving missions, which brings highly experienced divers to the Gulf to advance restoration efforts.